 From Sheffield station you can catch a direct tram to the University by taking the blue route towards Malin Bridge.

 National Express coaches serve Sheffield Interchange, which is located opposite the train station.
 Students holding a Young Persons' Coachcard can get a third off travel on National Express services.

-Megabus coaches serve Meadowhall Interchange, four miles from Sheffield city centre.
+Megabus and and Flixbus coaches serve Meadowhall Interchange, four miles from Sheffield city centre.
 From Meadowhall you can catch a tram to the University of Sheffield tram stop by traveling on the yellow route towards Middlewood.
 Alternatively you can catch a bus or train.